keenlycode/gnomicon/docs-src/index.html.md

 ## Usage
 ---

-Firstly, we need to import `Icon` and define it to html custom tag.
+We need to import `Icon` and define it to html custom tag.

 <el-tag class="title-block bg-red">Important !</el-tag>
 > Javascript must be included in html with `<script defer>`